Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-06-07-dash-deployment-AWS-elastic-beanstalk.md

 5. Upload or your code as a .zip file
 6. Navigate to the URL of your site after a couple minutes of automatic EC2 set-up.

+awsebcli is the alternative method for this last bit of deployment, which allows you to do it from Terminal/command line.
 ----
 Sources:
 1. [https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html#configure-your-flask-application-for-eb](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html#configure-your-flask-application-for-eb)